 Again, the review looked at decentralisation with respect to the meaning conditions and forms of, key stakeholders in decentralised local governance, and the Political, Administrative and the Fiscal components of decentralisation.
 Further, stakeholder participation in local governance with emphasis on gender was equally highlighted.
-In addition, the following institutional and legal framework for local governance in Ghana was dealt with: local government elections, composition, membership and tenure of office of sub-district structures, tenure of office of members of sub-districts, committees of sub-district structures.
+In addition, the following institutional and legal framework for local governance in Ghana was dealt with: local government elections, composition, membership and tenure of office of sub-district structures, tenure of office of members of sub-districts, committees of sub-district, staffing and remuneration of sub-districts, funding of sub-district structures.